tcnlab/maxlikespy/readme.md

-# Maximum Likelihood Estimation in Python
+# Maximum Likelihood Estimation of Neural Spiking Data in Python

 This project is a translation of Matlab code that fits and accepts/rejects maximum likelihood models of neural spike data.
 Parameter fitting is performed using SciPy's implementation of basinhopping - a global optimization algorithm.